Great Britain Olympic football team: 1908–1936: First tournaments and Olympic Gold

-1948–1970
+1948–1972: Post war tournaments

 Following the Second World War, Great Britain competed in all Olympic football tournaments from 1948 through to 1972.
 The 1948 tournament, which was hosted in London, was the team's most successful.
 By this time, it was recognised that Britain's amateur players were not of the same quality as they had been in earlier years, due to the rise of the professional game.
 By contrast, teams in nations which had not yet developed professional leagues were able to field their strongest sides.
 Manager Matt Busby trained a squad made up of players from all of the 'home nations', and Britain progressed to the semi-final with wins over the Netherlands and France.
 Having lost the semi-final to Yugoslavia, Britain once again faced Denmark.
 This time, however, they were defeated 5–3 and missed out on a bronze medal.
 Wembley Stadium hosted Great Britain's final two matches, though they also played at Craven Cottage and Highbury.

 After 1948, Great Britain were never a significant threat at the Olympics again.
 They were eliminated after losing their opening match to Luxembourg in 1952, and qualified for the 1956 only after other teams withdrew, before being beaten by Bulgaria in the quarter-finals.
 Their final appearance at an Olympic Games came in 1960.
 The squad was again selected from all of the home nations, with matches between the national amateur sides being used to choose a best 19.
 Great Britain were eliminated in the first round, losing one, drawing one and winning one of their three matches.
 After that Great Britain failed to qualify for the next three Olympics, with their final match being a 5–0 qualifying round defeat by Bulgaria in 1971 following a 1–0 victory at Wembley Stadium against the same team.

 In 1974, the Football Association stopped recognising a distinction between professionals and amateurs, with all player subsequently registered simply as 'players', whether paid or unpaid.
 This ended the existence of the England amateur team, which had always been the basis for the British Olympic team.
 As such, the FA stopped entering a football team into Olympic competition.

-1972–2008
+1976–2008: Absence from the tournament

 For the 1984 Summer Olympics, professional footballers were allowed to compete at the Olympics for the first time.
 Initially, European and South American teams were banned from playing players who had competed in the FIFA World Cup, but from the 1992 Summer Olympics eligibility for all nations was restricted to players aged under 23, except that three players of any age are allowed in the squad.

 Since 1992, the UEFA European Under-21 Championship has acted as the qualifying tournament for the UEFA nations, which each of the Home Nations enter.
-On three occasions, teams from Great Britain have finished in the qualifying positions:
+On four occasions, teams from Great Britain have finished in the qualifying positions: